-Texas Senate advance bill allowing handguns without license
+Texas Senate advances bill allowing handguns without license

 Several Senate Democrats noted the state’s recent history with mass shootings, most notably at an El Paso Walmart, a high school outside of Houston and a church in Sutherland Springs.

-“This bill is not a form of justice or liberty,” said Sen. José Menendez, a San Antonio Democrat.
+“This bill is not a form of justice or liberty,” said Sen. José Menendez, a Democrat.
 “It’s going to be responsible for creating a path for more gun violence.”